MetaMask/metamask-docs/snaps/get-started/install-flask.md

 :::caution Developers only
 MetaMask Flask is an experimental tool only for developers.
-If you are not a developer, you should not install MetaMask Flask.
+If you aren't a developer, you should not install MetaMask Flask.
 :::

 :::danger Do not import accounts with funds to Flask